Ergodic properties of some piecewise-deterministic Markov process with application to gene expression modelling: Proofs

+To establish the SLLN for the discrete-time model, we use both Theorem \ref{tw:tempo}, which has already been proven, and Theorem \ref{tw:slln-sh} (i.e. a version of the SLLN by Shirikyan).

-where $\mu^*$ is the unique invariant distribution for the Markov operator $P_{\varepsilon}$ (which exists by Theorem \ref{tw:tempo}). \end{theorem} \begin{proof} It suffices to verify conditions of Theorem \ref{tw:slln-sh}.
-By virtue of Theroem \ref{tw:tempo} there exists a unique invariant distribution $\mu^*$, whence \hyperref[cnd:C1]{(C1)} holds, and we can choose $x^*=(y^*,i^*)\in X$, $C\in\mathbb{R}$ and $\beta\in\left[0,1\right)$ such that \eqref{spec_gap} is satisfied. {Recall that $V$ is given by \eqref{defV} and} define
+\begin{proof}[Proof of Theorem \ref{tw:slln-dyskr}] It suffices to verify the conditions of Theorem \ref{tw:slln-sh}.
+By virtue of Theorem~\ref{tw:tempo} there exists a unique invariant distribution $\mu^*$ for $P$, whence \hyperref[cnd:C1]{(C1)} holds, and we can choose $\bar{C }\in\mathbb{R}$ and $\beta\in\left[0,1\right)$ such that